My wife recently asked me, “Why do you assume you’ll die before me?”

 - die of heart disease more often and at a younger age.
 In fact, men are 50% more likely than women to die of heart disease.
 The fact that men have lower estrogen levels than women may be part of the reason.
 But medical risks, such as poorly treated high blood pressure or unfavorable cholesterol levels, may contribute as well.

 - be larger than women.
 Across many species, larger animals tend to die younger than smaller ones.
-Although the magnitude of this effect is uncertain in humans, it tends to work against male longevity.
+Although the magnitude of this effect is uncertain in humans, it may work against male longevity.

 - commit suicide more often than women.
 This is true despite the fact that depression is considered more common among women and women make more (non-fatal) suicide attempts.
 Some attribute this to the tendency for men to avoid seeking care for depression and the cultural norms that discourage men from seeking help for mental illness.

 - be less socially connected.
-For reasons that aren’t entirely clear, people with fewer and weaker social connections (including men) tend to have higher death rates.
+For reasons that aren’t entirely clear, people with fewer and weaker social connections (which tends to include men more often than women) tend to have higher death rates.

 - avoid doctors.
 According to the Agency for Healthcare Research and Quality, men are far more likely to skip routine health screens and far less likely than women to have seen a doctor of any kind during the previous year.